When a contact hands you their Business Card, what do you do?

-In Japan, etiquette dictates that you should accept a business card with both hands.
+Japanese Business Card etiquette dictates that you should accept a card with both hands.
 Make sure to read it first, and not just shove it away in your pocket or handbag.
-When handing out business cards, it is important to ensure that your title translates properly into Japanese.
-This is because status is an important factor in Japanese business dealings.
+When handing out Business Cards, it is important to ensure that your title translates properly into Japanese.
+This is because status is an important factor in Japanese business relationships.

-In India, translation of your business card into Hindi or a local dialect is probably unnecessary, as most professionals speak English.
+In India, translating your Business Card into Hindi or a local dialect is probably unnecessary, as most professionals speak English.
 However, you should ensure that your qualifications are clearly stated on your card.
-Global business card etiquette also states that in India, cards should be given and received with the right hand only.
+Global Business Card etiquette also states that in India, cards should be given and received with the right hand only.

 When doing business in Colombia, etiquette details that you should present your card by holding it at one corner, between your thumb and index finger.
 Upon handing it over to someone, take care not to cover up important information.

-There are fewer “rules” in place in Western European countries regarding the distribution of your business cards, but a few guidelines are typically followed.
-It’s considered impolite to pass out your business cards like you’re dealing a stack of cards, and you should refrain from placing a stack of your cards on a table during a reception.
+There are fewer “rules” in place in Western European countries regarding the distribution of your Business Cards, but a few guidelines are typically followed.
+It’s considered impolite to pass out your Business Cards like you’re dealing a deck of cards, and you should refrain from placing a stack of your cards on a table during a reception.

-Finally, in the UK, America and Canada, there are not many traditions regarding global business card etiquette.
-Business cards are not normally used in personal life, however.
-Otherwise, handling of them is informal and without ceremony.
+Finally, in the UK, America and Canada, there are not many traditions regarding global Business Card etiquette.
+Business Cards are not normally used in personal life, however.
+Otherwise, handling them is informal and without ceremony.
 Cards should simply be neat, presentable, and only handed out to those who present their card first.